01-edu/public/subjects/road_intersection/README.md

 ```

 There are 4 incoming lanes.
 Each lane has a set of consecutive unique ids `(ri, ri, ri)` where `(i = 0, 1, ⋯, 11)`, numbered clockwise starting from the top-most.
 Each set of ids
-+indicates the outgoing direction of a vehicle.
+indicates the outgoing direction of a vehicle.
 Vehicles driving in a given lane will have a given **route** (r0 | r1 .... r11) that indicates the lane destination of that vehicles.

 For this raid you must follow these assumptions: